tccdsc/tccdsc.github.io/_pages/home.md

 ---
 layout: splash
+title: "The Consulting Club of Dyal Singh College"
 permalink: /
 hidden: true
 header:
   overlay_color: "#5e616c"
   overlay_image: /assets/home-banner.jpg
-excerpt: >
-  The Consulting Club of Dyal Singh College, University of Delhi<br />
+  #excerpt:"The Consulting Club of Dyal Singh College, University of Delhi"<br />
 about:
   - image_path: "/assets/aim.png"
     title: "Aim"
     excerpt: "Work collectively as a team towards The Consulting Clubs’ prime objective of providing affordable and effective consulting services and facilitating mutual growth of clients and the team."